Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

+For the sake of simplicity, we consider here only a basic form for the interaction.
+However the same techniques would apply to more complex models, for instance with several species (electrons and ions in a plasma), 3-particle (or more) interactions, models where the force also depends on the velocity as in swarming models like Cucker-Smale \cite{CarCanBol}...
+Indeed a striking feature of our analysis is that it is valid for a force kernel $F$ not necessarily derived from a potential: In fact it never requires any Hamiltonian structure.

-\paragraph{The potential and forces used in that article.} Our first result apply to interaction potentials (and forces) that are ``weakly'' singular in the sense that they behave near zero like
+\paragraph{The potential and force used in this article.} Our first result apply to interaction forces that are smooth outside the origin and ``weakly'' singular near zero, in the sense that they satisfy